 Fugro’s Roames service has delivered significant cost and performance improvements to Australia’s two largest electricity distributors Ergon Energy and Essential Energy.
 Safety is a key value for Ergon Energy and the Roames capability has already proven its worth by identifying risks in the network that previously could not be detected using traditional inspection processes.
 This makes for a safer network, improved employee and community safety and significantly reduces vegetation management costs.

 The 2017 California wildfires caused historic levels of death and destruction, with almost 9,000 wildfires burning 1.2 million acres of land, destroying more than 10,800 structures and killing 46 people.

 We use innovative scanning, monitoring, analytics and data management techniques to assess and report on structural integrity and regulatory compliance and to identify vulnerabilities before they pose a risk.

-Through our Roames service we combine innovative mapping techniques with cutting-edge data processing and cloud computing capabilities to deliver an accurate and dynamic 3D virtual model of power company assets.
+Our award-winning Roames technology combines innovative 3D mapping techniques with cutting-edge machine learning and cloud computing capabilities to deliver an accurate and dynamic 3D virtual model of power company assets.